leomonta/CR/ReadMe.md

 </nav>

 ```
-And can be used like this
+And can be used like this:

 ``` html
 <html>